ordina-jworks/ordina-jworks.github.io/_posts/2020-09-14-Introduction-to-API-Management.md

 3. Caching resources
     * Allows caching of API responses in the Gateway to reduce overall traffic to the back-end API.
 4. Rate limiting
     * Enforces rate configurable request rate limits on an API.
-This ensures that consumers can't overload an API with too many requests.
+This ensures that consumers cannot overload an API with too many requests.
 5. White/Blacklisting
     * Allowing or denying a specified set of IP addresses
 6. Time Restricted Access